hklebs/OOD_Test_Keys/README.md

 Review for Object Oriented Design
 =================================
-Collection of information and answer keys to help with studyin for the Object-Oriented Design final for Fall 2012.
+Collection of information and answer keys to help with studying for the Object-Oriented Design final for Fall 2012.

 Includes:
 ---------